k-atif/A-fast-spectral-clustering-technique-using-MST-based-proximity-graph-for-diversified-datasets/README.md

-This GitHub repository provides the implementation of the spectral clustering algorithm proposed by the journal paper titled:
+This GitHub repository provides the implementation of the spectral clustering algorithm proposed in a journal paper titled:
 # "A fast spectral clustering technique using MST based proximity graph for diversified datasets"
 https://doi.org/10.1016/j.ins.2022.07.101